-Share awards under this scheme are made to senior leaders at the discretion of the Group Remuneration Committee.

-Awards normally vest after a three-year period with 30% vesting automatically and 70% of the award vesting subject to the achievement of performance conditions.
+Share awards under this scheme are typically made to senior leaders at the discretion of the Group Remuneration Committee.
+Awards normally vest after a three-year period subject to the achievement of performance conditions.
 These performance conditions are reviewed annually and set to align with the long-term objectives of Hiscox Limited, the ultimate parent company of HSA.